How Can We Serve You?

 The Office of Spirituality and Meaning-Making (OSMM) is located in Anabel Taylor Hall, the first building you pass after leaving Ho Plaza and heading toward Collegetown.

-In Anabel Taylor Hall you will find men and women who are committed to serving your spiritual, ethical, and religious needs.
-We are administrators, chaplains, and support personnel who provide religious services, service opportunities, interfaith programming, conversation, and community connections.
+In Anabel Taylor Hall you will find many who are committed to serving your spiritual, ethical, and religious needs.
+We are administrators, campus ministers, and support personnel who provide religious services, service opportunities, interfaith programming, conversation, and community connections.
 We have numerous spaces available for meditation, reflection, prayer, and programming.
 The Chapel in Anabel Taylor is an intimate place for services, quiet meditation, and programming.
-The rest of the building includes meeting rooms, an auditorium, and offices for many of the university chaplains.
+The rest of the building includes meeting rooms, an auditorium, and offices for many of our religious life affiliates.

 Find Your Religious Community